 Instructions

-- Season the flour with salt, pepper, garlic powder, and paprika in a large plate.
-Dredge the chicken breasts on both sides into the seasoned flour and dust off any extra flour.½ cup All purpose flour, ¼ teaspoon Garlic powder, ¼ teaspoon Ground black pepper, ¼ teaspoon Smoked paprika, 4 Chicken breast cutlets
+- Season the flour with salt, black pepper, garlic powder, and paprika in a shallow bowl.
+Whisk together until the spices are combined in the flour.
+Dip chicken breasts on both sides into the seasoned flour and dust off any extra flour.
+Ensure to get flour on all sides of the chicken breast.½ cup All purpose flour, ¼ teaspoon Garlic powder, ¼ teaspoon Ground black pepper, ¼ teaspoon Smoked paprika, 4 Chicken breast cutlets

 - Sear the chicken for 3-4 minutes on each side until golden brown.
-The chicken should read 165°F with an instant-read thermometer.
-Remove the tender chicken breast from the pan and set it aside on a plate.
+The chicken should have an internal temperature of 165°F with an instant-read thermometer.
+Remove the cooked chicken breast from the pan and set it aside on a plate.

-- Once the wine has cooked down, add the chicken broth and lemon juice .
-Cook together and let the sauce continue to simmer for another 3 minutes.¼ cup Chicken broth, 1 Lemon
+- Once the wine has cooked down, add the chicken broth and lemon juice.
+Cook together and let the sauce continue to simmer for another 3 minutes.
+This sauce cooks quickly, so you do not need 15-20 minutes of simmering time with this recipe.¼ cup Chicken broth, 1 Lemon

-- Lower the heat to medium-low, and add the heavy cream and butter to the sauce.
-Season with salt and pepper to taste, and return the chicken to the creamy sauce in the pan.¼ cup Heavy cream, 1 tablespoon Salted butter, Salt, Pepper
+- Lower the heat to medium-low, and add the heavy cream and a tablespoon of butter to the sauce.
+Season with kosher salt and pepper to taste, and place chicken pieces into the creamy sauce in the pan.¼ cup Heavy cream, 1 tablespoon Salted butter, Salt, Pepper

 Notes

 - Do not rush the wine: If you don’t let the wine simmer long enough, you will find that your sauce will taste a little bit off, like raw wine.
-While drinking wine like that is great, it isn’t the best for a sauce.
+This will taste overly acidic and will throw the balance of the sauce off.

 - Shake off excess flour: When dredging the chicken with the flour, shake it gently to remove any excess.
 This prevents the sauce from becoming too thick or gummy.

-- Balance the flavors: If the sauce is too sour, you can balance the flavors by adding a pinch of sugar or a drizzle of honey.
-Start with a small amount and adjust to taste.
+- Balance the flavors: If the sauce is too sour, you can balance the lemon flavor by adding a pinch of sugar or a drizzle of honey.

 Comments